ioccc-src/winner/2006/meyer/README.md

 you shouldn't break in any case: Rule Nr 2, The size of ...

 The degree of claim (2) actually depends on the compiler.
-As I _manualy_ compiled it from [a generic object-oriented programming language] to C, it didn't just end up unreadable, but awfully messed up, i.e. obfuscated.
+As I _manually_ compiled it from [a generic object-oriented programming language] to C, it didn't just end up unreadable, but awfully messed up, i.e. obfuscated.

-As it is already (pre)compiled to C, you could also call it an object- disoriented progam.
+As it is already (pre)compiled to C, you could also call it an object- disoriented program.

-Comparing this progam to a potential object-oriented implementation, it is obvious, that object-oriented code isn't WYWIWID (what you write is what it does).
+Comparing this program to a potential object-oriented implementation, it is obvious, that object-oriented code isn't WYWIWID (what you write is what it does).
 It may be tempting to think that